microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/site.md

 | **siteCollection**       | [siteCollection][] | Provides details about the site's site collection.
 Available only on the root site.
 Read-only.
 | **webUrl**               | string (url)       | URL that displays the item in the browser.
 Read-only.

-### Site's Id
+### id property
-A **site** is addressed by a unique identifier which is a composite ID of the following values:
+A **site** is identified by a unique ID that is a composite of the following values:
 * Site collection hostname (contoso.sharepoint.com)
 * Site collection unique ID (GUID)
 * Site unique ID (GUID)

-There is also a reserved site identifier, `root`, which always references the root site for a given target, as follows:
+The `root` identifier always references the root site for a given target, as follows:

 * `/sites/root`: The tenant root site.
 * `/groups/{group-id}/sites/root`: The group's team site.